cdrezen/itRWR/README.rst

 -----------------
 Example
 -----------------
+terative rand
 To test the algorithm on a simple example you can run the version of the script ``run.py`` contained in the ``ToyExample`` folder.
-This will apply community identification for one disease, Hutchinson-Gilford Progeria Syndrom (ORPHANET code 740) on a simple multiplex network, with a maximal number of iterations set to 10 for the recursive random walk with restart algorithm.
+This will apply community identification for one disease, Hutchinson-Gilford Progeria Syndrome (ORPHANET code: 740) on a simple multiplex network, with a maximal number of iterations set to 10 for the itRWR algorithm.

 It will generate the following output folder : ``results_10_740``.
 This folder contains a copy of the configuration file used for the community identification for this disease.
-It contains also a file `multiplex_1.tsv`` containing the rankings for each node of the multiplex network after the recursive RWR has been applied.
+It contains also a file ``multiplex_1.tsv`` containing the rankings for each node of the multiplex network after the itRWR has been applied.
 The file ``seeds_740.txt`` contains the nodes of the community identified for the disease.
 Since we applied 10 iterations of the algorithm, and that the disease has 2 starting seeds, the final community obtained contains 12 nodes.